 All exams are closed book.
 No make-up exams will be given.
-The in-class exams are spaced apart by about two homeworks each, and will largely be based on the content of the two homeworks preceding them.
-In particular, a variation of a homework question may appear on the exam.
+The in-class exams will largely be based on the content of the homeworks preceding them.
 The final exam will be cumulative but will emphasize more recent material.